sony/nnabla/doc/functions.rst

         -1 & ({\rm otherwise})
     \end{cases},

-but in the backward pass,
+but in the backward pass, a straight-through approximation of the gradient is used, i.e.,

 .. math::
     \frac{\partial f(x)}{\partial x} =